Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Safe Policy Learning through Extrapolation

-We discuss concrete approaches to constructing the empirical model class and solving this optimization problem in Section \ref{sec:representative_cases}.
-In general, the empirical model class will be larger than the true model class and so a policy derived from it will be more conservative.
+We refer to $\hat{\pi}$ as the empirical safe policy, as it is the empirical analog to the $\pi^{\inf}$.
+Note that since the empirical restricted model class is larger than the true restricted model class, a policy derived from it is more likely to fall back to the status quo rule.